top of page

 The Shannon Index is a mathematical calculation of the number of different species in the sample, ranging from 800-1,500 for horses.

-For example, if one species of bacteria is present in high numbers, perhaps accounting for 80% of the microbiome and there are 800 species in total, the rest would be present at very low percentages eg. 0.001% of the biome, the result would be a lower biodiversity score.
+For example: If one species of bacteria is present in high numbers, perhaps accounting for 80% of the microbiome, and there are 800 species in total, the rest would be present at very low percentages eg. 0.001% of the biome.
+The result would be a lower biodiversity score.
 A higher Shannon Index score would indicate a greater number of individual species and a more even representation of them in the gut.

 Help for Your Horse